A questionnaire to determine whether export controls are applicable to your project.

 Export controls apply whenever:

 The Decision Tree content uses terminology derived from US Department of State, Commerce, and Treasury export regulations.
-Many of these terms are found in the "Definitions" section of this website, accessible in the "In This Section" column to the right.
+Many of these terms are found the DoResearch "Glossary" and are also accessible via the search function above.

 Refers to any tangible things, equipment or hardware.